yhzhang0128/egos-2000/README.md

 ```
 # The earth and grass operating system (EGOS)

 EGOS is our teaching operating system at Cornell.
-There are three layers:
+It has 3 layers:
 * the earth layer provides **hardware-specific** abstractions
     * tty and disk device driver interface
     * cpu interrupt and memory management interface